All Episodes

 Just go back when Roman Polanski.

-This is a guy that raped a 13-year-old girl, and he gave her champagne in Jack Nicholson's house.
+This is a guy that raped a 13-year-old girl and he gave her champagne in Jack Nicholson's house.

-He wasn't there at the time, and Quaudes, which is a sedative.
+He wasn't there at the time.

 And then he raped her.

-He raped her anally, orally, and and vaginally.
+He raped her anally, orally, and vaginally.

-Okay, then he's been living off in Europe, and you have all these people when there was a point and he was arrested in Switzerland at some movie event, then Harvey Weinstein and all these top Hollywood people.
+Okay, then he's been living off in Europe, and you have all these people.

-Oh, you've got to let Mr. Polanski go free.
+Then Harvey Weinstein and all these top Hollywood people, oh, you got to let Mr. Polanski go free.

 He's a child rapist.